boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       dedicated to a single slice.

-   *  The objective of Transport Network slicing is to isolate, guarantee or prioritize Transport Network resources for slices such as buffers, link bandwidth or even RIB/FIB (Routing Information Base, Forwarding Information Base).
+   *  The objective of Transport Network slicing is to isolate, guarantee, or prioritize Transport Network resources for slices such as buffers, link bandwidth or even RIB/FIB (Routing Information Base, Forwarding Information Base).
 Transport Network Slicing has two main flavors: Hard and Soft slicing.
 Hard slicing